vwiela/Combined_Stochastic_Model1/README.md

 The data folder contains the datasets simulated and used for the experiments described in the notebooks.\
 The output folder contains all the results, e.g. from the parameter optimization using the likelihood functions.

-The code that aat the status of the paper is available on zenodo.\
+The code that at the status of the paper is available on Zenodo.\
-Due to the large size result files from MCMC sampling are only available on zenodo or request to the author.
+Due to the large size result files are only available on Zenodo or request to the author.